 Plant Seven is a new center for design, culture, and innovation in High Point, North Carolina.
 We opened in October 2018 to a warm reception in the design press with unique installations, exhibitions, a photography studio, retail space, and the Material ConneXion library.
 We are continuing to evolve and expand through creative partnerships and collaborations.
-Our thoughtfully designed Co-Work space will open in October 2019, followed by a signature café and hospitality in 2020.
+Our thoughtfully designed Co-Work space will open end of 2019, followed by a signature café and hospitality in 2020.

 Plant Seven was developed with the generous support of Business High Point, The State of North Carolina Department of Commerce, The City of High Point, David Congdon, The Earl and Kathryn Congdon Family Foundation, High Point University, International Market Centers, Bill Millis and Blue Ridge Companies.
 Led by Tim Branscome, CEO, and Mark Norcross, Chairman, the initiative is an extension of High Point 365 LLC - a non-profit organization specifically created to transform High Point into a year-round center for innovation and design, thriving for generations to come.

 We are located in the former Adams-Millis Hosiery Mill, a historic building that played an important role in the history of manufacturing innovation in High Point.
 In 1904, John Hampton Adams and James Henry Millis joined forces to introduce a new industry to the city.
 We aim to build on this legacy.